trainline/environment-manager/lambda/Scheduler/readme.md

 The scheduler is designed to run as a scheduled lambda function within one or more AWS accounts managed by Environment Manager.
 Its responsibility is to start and stop instances in the AWS account according to their schedule.

-This scheduler suplements the existing scheduler by providing support for ec2 instances which are not members of auto-scaling groups (which we call stand-alone instances).
+This scheduler supplements the existing scheduler by providing support for ec2 instances which are not members of auto-scaling groups (which we call stand-alone instances).
 In time this scheduler will support all instances and the existing scheduler will be decommissioned.

 ## Getting Started